cechandler/dissertation-paper/dissertation/diss-outline.md

 - importance of horn to Abrahamsen
   - principle instrument
   - physicality of horn and his cerebral palsy (mentioned in left alone program note and NY Times article)
+  - other works featuring the horn
+    - first piece for horn and piano
+    - *Six Pieces*
-  - connection to *Six Pieces* (companion piece to Danish premiere of Ligeti's *Horn Trio*)
+      - companion piece to Danish premiere of Ligeti's *Horn Trio*
-  - connection to Ligeti's Horn Trio and Hamburg Concerto (?)
+      - Ligeti's Horn Trio
+      - Hamburg Concerto (?)
   - connection to German romanticism
   - connection to Schumann's *Waldenszen*
   - discuss "Waldhorn" (from program note) and natural horn/microtonality